Italdesign Giugiaro

-Italdesign-Giugiaro S.p.A. (/it/) is a design and engineering company and brand based in Moncalieri, Italy, that traces its roots to the 1968 foundation of Studi Italiani Realizzazione Prototipi S.p.A. by Giorgetto Giugiaro and Aldo Mantovani.
+Italdesign-Giugiaro S.p.A. (/it/), or simply known as Italdesign, is an Italian design and engineering company and brand based in Moncalieri, that traces its roots to the 1968 foundation of Studi Italiani Realizzazione Prototipi S.p.A. by Giorgetto Giugiaro and Aldo Mantovani.
 Best known for its automobile design work, Italdesign also offers product design, project management, styling, packaging, engineering, modeling, prototyping and testing services to manufacturers worldwide.
 As of 2019, Italdesign employs 917 people.

-On August 9, 2010, Audi (part of the Volkswagen Group) acquired 90.1% of the shares of Italdesign Giugiaro S.p.A., including the brand name rights and patents.
-The remaining shares were sold to Audi on 28 June 2015, when Giorgetto Giugiaro resigned from the firm.
+On August 9, 2010, Lamborghini (part of the Volkswagen Group via its subsidiary Audi) acquired 90.1% of the shares of Italdesign-Giugiaro S.p.A., including the brand name rights and patents.
+The remaining shares were sold to Lamborghini on 28 June 2015, when Giorgetto Giugiaro resigned from the firm.

+In 2025, Lamborghini sold its partial stake to the American tech company UST.